The Big Question

 Shopify is amazing for ecommerce and ideally, you should be blogging to help draw potential customers in.
 Fresh content, especially evergreen content (material that stays relevant), is a proven component of search engine optimization and directs a steady stream of users to your site.
-Blogging is in most cases the best source of this kind of content.
+Blogging is often the best source of this kind of content.
 This is doubly true if you properly employ keywords and internal links.
 If you run an online store, it’s highly recommended that you have a blog.

 Adding a blog to an online store is also nice because of the context it provides.
 It gives your company a sense of culture and reinforces your brand’s identity.
-To be clear, “Blog” posts can take the form of articles, news, upcoming events, recipes and pretty much any kind of content that meshes with your brand.
+To be clear, “blog” posts can take the form of articles, news, upcoming events, recipes, and pretty much any kind of content that meshes with your brand.
 Certain posts can also help your visitors to make the purchasing choices that are right for them, with more likelihood that they’ll repeat those purchases in the future.
 You might get similar results with posts instructing your customers on how best to use their purchases.
 Put yourself into the minds of your customers.
 Use your imagination.

-Don’t Wag The Blog…. er…Dog.
+Don’t Wag The Blog. er…Dog.
 Ok, both.

 a) Sell and Blog on Shopify

 b) Sell on Shopify and Blog on WordPress